dotnet/docs-maui/docs/migration/forms-projects.md

 }
 ```

-Then, update **Info.plist** so that `MinimumOSVersion` is 11.0, which is the minimum version required by .NET MAUI.
+Then, update *Info.plist* so that `MinimumOSVersion` is 11.0, which is the minimum iOS version required by .NET MAUI.

-### MauiProgram configuration
+### App entry point

 .NET MAUI apps have a single cross-platform app entry point.
-Each platform entry point calls a `CreateMauiApp` method on the static `MauiProgram` class, and returns a `MauiApp`.
+Each platform entry point calls a `CreateMauiApp` method on the static `MauiProgram` class, and returns a <xref:Microsoft.Maui.Hosting.MauiApp>.

 Therefore, add a new class named `MauiProgram` that contains the following code: